the-argus/func-godot-lightpass/README.md

 Features:

-- Writing Godot light nodes back to map files
+- Writing Godot nodes back to map files (Omni, Spot, and Directional lights supported, and Decals)
-- Editing lights from a level editor just as well as from Godot
+- Editing nodes from a level editor just as well as from Godot
-- Light entity definitions which have key-value-pairs that correspond 1:1 with their Godot node counterparts
+- Light and Decal entity definitions which have key-value-pairs that correspond 1:1 with their Godot node counterparts

 TODO:

+- More testing.
-- Add support for WorldEnvironment, Decals, and audio sources.
+- Add support for WorldEnvironment and audio sources.
 - Add support for TrenchBroom groups and layers.
-- Remove requirement for `_fgl_get_uuid` and `_fgl_set_uuid`- just use node metadata instead.
-- More testing.
-- Document how you can write *any* scene instance back to a file, not just lights.
-Remove restriction in `_gather_light_nodes` that only finds lights.
+- Document how you can set up writing *any* node back to a .map file yourself.
-- Support serializing Texture2Ds, for light's projector textures.
+- Enable serialization of light projector textures.
 - Generate TrenchBroom-style entity number comments in the `.map` file to reduce random diffs created when opening the file in the editor.